Oxfam is a global movement of people working together to end the injustice of poverty.

 Are you ready to embody the values and aspirations of a culture that is safe, feminist and partner-led?

-Oxfam Scotland is looking for an experienced Advocacy Adviser.
-This postholder will focus on driving change in and from Scotland on poverty, inequality and the climate crisis.
-This includes bolstering Scotland’s contribution towards global justice.
-Working with the Head of Oxfam Scotland and a Media and Communications Adviser, as well as colleagues across the UK and beyond, they will ensure Oxfam Scotland delivers compelling policy and advocacy, often in partnership with others.
+Working in close collaboration with the Head of Oxfam Scotland and a Media and Communications Adviser, as well as colleagues across the UK and beyond, the post-holder will ensure Oxfam Scotland delivers compelling, evidence-based policy and advocacy, often in partnership with others.

 We’re looking for a candidate who cares deeply about Oxfam's mission to end poverty and is personally aligned to our feminist principles and values of empowerment, accountability and inclusion in all you do.